 We have specified an AuthBasicProvider of "OpenVMS" (note that the name of the provider is case-sensitive).
 This causes the authentication infrastructure to use the OpenVMS password checking module (included in mod_authnz_openvms.exe).

-Note that in order for this to work correctly the following modules must be loaded::
+Note that in order for this to work correctly, the following modules must be loaded:

 '''

-mod_authn_core.exemod_authz_core.exemod_auth_basic.exemod_authnz_openvms.exe
+- mod authn core.exe

 '''